 - Position, salary, location, and employer-specific.
 Changes in the terms and conditions of the employment after approval require filing a new or amended H-1B petition.

 - Wages.
 The employer must pay a regular salary to the H-1B.
 Wages must be reported to the IRS as earnings and must be subject to federal, state and local payroll tax deductions, and to FICA ("Social Security") deductions.

 - Time Limits.
 An employee is allowed to hold H 1B status for a total of up to six years.
 An employer may request up to three years on the initial H-1B petition and extensions may be requested for a maximum period of three years.
 Time spent outside of the U.S. may be "recaptured" if the absence is documented and thereby would not count towards the six year limit.
 After working in the U.S. in H-1B status for six years, an H-1B employee can become eligible for another six-year period if s/he remains outside the U.S. for one year or more.
 Certain individuals with pending Permanent Residency petitions may be eligible for extensions beyond 6 years.
-Contact BIO at email@example.com.
+Consult with a BIO advisor at email@example.com.

 - Extensions.
 The process for extending H-1B status is identical to a new H-1B status, subsequent H-1B status, or amended H-1B status due to a change in employment.
 It also involves a similar cost to the employer.